husio/blog/content/post/error-handling/index.md

 In Python - a language with exceptions and type inheritance - [exceptions form a hierarchy](https://docs.python.org/3/library/exceptions.html#exception-hierarchy).
-Because each error is an instance of a class belonging to that class hierarhy each exception instance can contain a custom message and be captured by its type or any type it inherits from.
+Because each error is an instance of a class belonging to that class hierarchy each exception instance can contain a custom message and be captured by its type or any type it inherits from.